majdal/modex/README.md

+# Nodex Version

+This is modex using Flask+NodeJS which replaces the earlier Twisted/Autobahn/WAMP setup.
+This works by running two simultaneous servers, Flask and Node.
+Flask replaces the earlier server.py, and Flask runs the model simulation.
+What NodeJS does, is runs the client side model visualizer, and it allows us to abstract the WebSocket implementation.

+So, NodeJS listens on two ports, 8080 and 9080.
+Going to localhost:8080/ runs the client side farm simulation.
+When the client adds interventions (currently a Eutopia concept), they are sent over WebSockets to NodeJS, which then sends them as POST requests to port 5000, which is the Flask server.
+The Flask server updates the interventions as needed.

+When the model is running, data is pushed by being sent as a POST request to localhost:9080//, which then sends them as WebSocket data to the client's running game.

 # Model Explorer

 We are an interdisciplinary project of the [Social Innovation Group](http://sig.uwaterloo.ca) at the University of Waterloo.
 We are building a simulation of the southern Ontario farm system in its social, economic, and ecological aspects, and simultaneously building out tools to explore large-scale semi-chaotic simulations.